Dec. 23, 2025

 Republic FC Adds Youth to the Backline

 Rohan Chivukula joined Republic FC's academy in 2024 and quickly integrated himself into the U-19's defense.
 In Rohan's first year, the squad won the Northwest Division of MLS NEXT with a record of 16-3-3.
-And from there they made it to the round of 32 in the postseason.
-Chivukula have previously played for El Dorado Hills Soccer Club and Sacramento United.
+And from there, they made it to the round of 32 in the postseason.
+Chivukula has previously played for El Dorado Hills Soccer Club and Sacramento United.
 And he is committed to play for American University at the collegiate level in the fall of 2026.

 Republic FC Head Coach Neill Collins on the additions: "These signings reflect the strength of our pathway and commitment to developing local talent.
 Bringing academy players into the first team environment prepares them for the next level and we have no doubt that Luke and Rohan will continue to represent the academy well during training camp and throughout the season.”

-Welcome to the first team Luke and Rohan!
+Welcome to the first team, Luke and Rohan!